jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 A company leaves a consolidated group if—
-  (a) it chooses to leave the consolidated group and notifies the Commissioner of its election, see section FM 39; or (b) it no longer meets the eligibility criteria set out in section FM 31, see section FM 40; or (c) when it is not a nominated company, it is no longer entitled to be in the same consolidated group as the nominated company, see section FM 40; or
+  (a) it chooses to leave the consolidated group and notifies the Commissioner of its election, see section FM 39; or (b) it no longer meets the eligibility criteria set out in section FM 31, see section FM 40; or (c) when it is not a nominated company, it is not eligible to continue as part of the same consolidated group as the nominated company, see section FM 40; or
   (d) it is part of a consolidated group that no longer has a nominated company, see section FM 41.

 **When membership starts and stops**